How to Drive Traffic to Your YouTube Channel

 1. Don’t Underestimate the Power of Keywords

 If you want to bring people to your channel organically, keyword-rich titles and descriptions are vital.
-Consider using a keyword research tool, such as Moz, to find relevant, high-quality keywords that are likely to garner you more clicks.
+Consider using a keyword research tool, such as Moz, to find relevant, high-volume keywords that are likely to garner you more clicks.
 Keywords should be used in titles and video descriptions and should always be relevant to the content you’re posting.
+YouTube and Google’s search algorithm use keywords to identify the subject of your video and also rank your video when someone searches for particular keywords.

 2. Tag, Tag, Tag!